Randomly pivoted Cholesky: Practical approximation of a kernel matrix with few entry evaluations: Applications to Kernel Machine Learning

-with a bandwidth of $\sigma = 0.1\,\text{nm}$.
-Because of the large gap between the third and fourth eigenvalues, we retain only the dominant $m=3$ eigenvectors.
-We use the k-means algorithm to identify $c=4$ clusters.
+In our approach, we first quantify the similarity between alanine dipeptide configurations using a Gaussian kernel with bandwidth $\sigma = 0.1\,\text{nm}$.
+We then apply \Cref{alg:spectral_clustering} to form a low-dimensional embedding and find clusters in the data.
+Because the first three eigenvalues of $\mat{\hat{D}}^{-1/2} \mat{\hat{A}} \mat{\hat{D}}^{-1/2}$ are much larger than the rest, we cluster based on the dominant $m=3$ eigenvectors.
+We use the k-means algorithm to identify $c=4$ clusters and present the results in \Cref{fig:clustering}.

-The results are presented in \cref{fig:clustering}.
-After reading just $k = 150$ of the $N = 2.5 \times 10^5$ columns of the kernel matrix, \RPCholesky reliably produces a near-perfect clustering as shown in \cref{fig:clustering} (top right).
+To measure the error, we obtain reference clusters by running \RPCholesky with $k = 1000$ columns.
+These reference clusters are consistent with~\cite[Fig.~4]{WN18}.
+For each method and each approximation rank $10 \leq k \leq 200$, we calculate the fraction of incorrect labelings for the best permutation of the cluster labels.
+We average over $1000$ independent trials and plot the resulting errors in \Cref{fig:clustering} (top left).
+We find that \RPCholesky reliably produces a near-perfect clustering (top right panel) after reading just $k = 150$ of the $N = 2.5 \times 10^5$ columns.
 In contrast, given the same approximation rank, uniform, RLS, and greedy sampling frequently produce an incorrect clustering (bottom panels).

-To measure the clustering error, we obtain a reference clustering consistent with \cite[Fig.~4]{WN18} by running \RPCholesky with $k = 1000$ columns.
-Then, for each method and each approximation rank $10 \leq k \leq 200$, we calculate the clustering error as the fraction of incorrect assignments for the best permutation of the cluster labels.
-We present the clustering error averaged over $1000$ independent trials in \cref{fig:clustering} (top left).
-With $k = 150$ columns, we find that \textbf{\RPCholesky gives 9$\times$ to 14$\times$ smaller clustering errors} than uniform, RLS, or greedy sampling.
+With $k = 150$ columns, \textbf{\RPCholesky gives a 9$\times$ to 14$\times$ smaller misclassification rate} than uniform, RLS, or greedy sampling.